HarryB191202/Deploy-and-configure-Cloud-Resources-/Docs/T1-Prepare_to_deploy_cloud_services.md

-# Prepare to Deploy Cloud Services

-## Task 1: Prepare to Deploy Cloud Services
+# Project Task 1: Prepare to Deploy Cloud Services

 ### 1. Benefits of Infrastructure as Code (IaC)
 Infrastructure as Code (IaC) introduces a revolutionary approach to managing and provisioning computing infrastructure through machine-readable definition files.
 It eliminates the need for manual processes by automating tasks that were traditionally labor-intensive.
 Two significant benefits, especially relevant to Argon Solutions, include: